 From time to time, we and the Advisor may be a party to certain legal proceedings incidental to the normal course of our business, including the enforcement of our rights under contracts with our portfolio companies.
 While we cannot predict the outcome of these legal proceedings with certainty, we do not expect that these proceedings will have a material effect on our consolidated financial statements.

-We have been named as a defendant, together with 52nd Street Capital Advisors LLC, our former investment adviser, and certain other defendants, in two wrongful death and personal injury actions filed in West Virginia involving a fatal accident that occurred on December 9, 2010, at the facilities of one of our portfolio companies.
-The cases, which have been consolidated, involve three deaths and personal injuries to other employees.
-We and 52nd Street Capital Advisors LLC filed motions to dismiss in both cases.
+We have been named as a defendant, together with 52nd Street Capital Advisors LLC, our former investment adviser, and certain other defendants, in two wrongful death and personal injury actions filed on June 22, 2012 and August 23, 2012, in the Circuit Court of Hancock County in West Virginia.
+The cases involve three deaths and personal injuries to other employees that occurred on December 9, 2010 at the facilities of one of our portfolio companies.
+The cases have been consolidated, but the original September 8, 2016 trial date has been continued and will be reset after the West Virginia Supreme Court of Appeals rules on the pending appeal described below.
+The parties are discussing a possible mediation to attempt to resolve the cases; however, there can be no assurance that a settlement on terms agreeable to us will be achieved.
+Accordingly, at this time it is not possible to predict with a reasonable degree of certainty the likelihood of an unfavorable outcome or the range of a potential loss, if any.

+Previously, we and 52nd Street Capital Advisors LLC filed motions to dismiss in both cases.
 On June 18, 2015, the court entered an order denying those motions, and the Supreme Court of Appeals of West Virginia subsequently denied our writ seeking review of that ruling.
 On August 19, 2015, the Court entered a separate order releasing certain insurance proceeds to the estates of the deceased workers.
 On October 16, 2015, the trial court granted Defendant AL Solutions, Inc.'s motion for partial summary judgment seeking to void certain contracts to the extent we, 52nd Street Capital Advisors, and another defendant sought contractual indemnification with respect to the subject lawsuits.
 We have appealed that ruling to the West Virginia Supreme Court of Appeals, which is pending.
-Summary judgment motions are presently due on or before August 30, 2016, and trial is scheduled to commence on September 8, 2016.
-At this time it is not possible to predict with a reasonable degree of certainty the likelihood of an unfavorable outcome or the range of a potential loss, if any.